Clefts: lip, palate, lip and palate

 $ when the exploring catheter exits through the pharyngeal neo-orifice, direct laryngoscopy can be performed using the catheter as a guide to railroad a tracheal tube softened in hot water over it.

-$ an alternative technique is to perform an initial oral intubation prior to any nasopharyngeal manoeuvre : this improves safety during the nasal intubation procedure
+$ an alternative technique is to perform an initial oral intubation prior to any nasopharyngeal manoeuvre : this improves the safety during the nasal intubation procedure

-* after the completion of a temporary flap between the dorsal surface of the tongue and the edges of a palatal fistula.
+* after the completion of a temporary flap between the dorsal surface of the tongue and the edges of the fistulous opening of a palatal fistula.
 The release of the flap raises an obvious problem of access to the airway without damaging the fragile mucosal flap.
 Options: 1) nasotracheal intubation with a fiberscope.
 (2) progressive release of the lingual part under sedation (inhalation anesthesia via a nasopharyngeal airway or intravenous sedation with e.g. ketamine) associated with local anesthesia.

 References: